mehmetklllc/take-screenshot-website/README.md

 ------------------------------------------------------

-He will talk about the project briefly.
+I will talk about the project briefly.

 The project takes screenshots of the websites entered and saves them.
 When the request comes,

 I throw the data to rabbitmq and consume it with another class and send it to the actor.

 ------------------------------------------------------

-Things to do before the project is run:
+## Requirements

 •	Postgresql needs to be installed